 Abstract.
 Radio-frequency field inhomogeneity is one of the most common imperfections in NMR experiments.
-They can lead to imperfect flip angles of applied radio-frequency (rf) pulses or to a mismatch of resonance conditions resulting in artifacts or degraded performance of experiments.
-In solid-state NMR under magic-angle spinning, the radial component becomes time-dependent because the rf-irradiation amplitude and phase is modulated with integer multiples of the spinning frequency.

-5 We analyze the influence of such time-dependent MAS-modulated rf fields on the performance of some commonly used building blocks of solid-state NMR experiments.
-This analysis is based on analytical Floquet calculations as well as numerical simulations taking into account the time dependence of the rf field.
-We find that compared to the static part of the rf-field inhomogeneity, such time-dependent modulations play a very minor role in the performance degradation of the investigated typical solid-state NMR experiments.
+They can lead to imperfect flip angles of applied radio-frequency (rf) pulses or to a mismatch of resonance conditions, resulting in artefacts or degraded performance of experiments.
+In solid-state NMR under magic angle spinning (MAS), the radial component becomes time-dependent because the rf irradiation amplitude and phase is modulated with integer multiples of the spinning frequency.
+We analyse the influence of such time-dependent MAS-modulated rf fields on the performance of some commonly used building blocks of solid-state NMR experiments.
+This analysis is based on analytical Floquet calculations and numerical simulations, taking into account the time dependence of the rf field.
+We find that, compared to the static part of the rf field inhomogeneity, such time-dependent modulations play a very minor role in the performance degradation of the investigated typical solid-state NMR experiments.